ccanvas/ccanvas/README.md

 ## TODO

-One more feature needed before I work on a window manager component - get properties calls, such as getting screen size without waiting for a resize event.
+One more feature needed before I work on a window manager component - list components in a space.